Autoraidapi/bookmarklets/README.md

 Injects a script into the page pointed at the source of the Bookmarklet Panel.

 A button should appear in the screen corner that reveals a side panel containing a list of other bookmarklets.

+---

+### Build and Export

+This repo includes a tool to build javascript bookmarklets and store them into indexedDB with additional meta data.

+Once they are in the database you can export the database to a file in JSON format.